Rainbow Girl & the Mud Boy

 Like a Marvel or DC movie but switch the fighting, explosions and aggression for transformative rainbows, marauding mud jets and the unpredictability of children!

 An ode to family adventure movies of the 80s/90s such as The Goonies, Home Alone and E.T.
-This film will appeal to kids of all ages, and adults - particularly the ones who want some fun escapism with a strong dose of heartfelt humanity and zany comedy.
+This story will appeal to kids of all ages, and some adults - particularly the ones who want some fun escapism with a strong dose of heartfelt humanity and zany comedy.

-Inspired by the amazing Greta Thunberg and the impact she’s had in mobilising young people around the world, by Alexandria Ocasio-Cortez, a rare shining light in politics, but mostly by a super cool 9-year-old slime entrepreneur I met in Brooklyn, and by my mud-loving nephews and niece!
+Inspired by Greta Thunberg and the impact she’s had in mobilising young people around the world, by Alexandria Ocasio-Cortez, a rare shining light in politics, but mostly by a super cool 10-year-old slime entrepreneur I met in Brooklyn, and by my mud-loving nephews and niece!

 A much earlier draft of the script was an Academy Nicholl Screenwriting Fellowship Quarterfinalist 2020.